 Spiral Vegetable Tart

-Thinly sliced summer vegetables are the visual star of this spiral vegetable tart.
+Thinly sliced vegetables are the visual star of this Spiral Vegetable Tart.
 With a layer of homemade sundried tomato pesto and a flaky pie crust, this tart is as delicious as it is beautiful.

 Sometimes a picture really is worth a thousand words.
 I could tell you about this tart — the flaky crust, the crisp-tender layers of thinly sliced vegetables covering a thin layer of savory sundried tomato pesto, the fresh rosemary and oregano right from my garden.